kelmrobert/overleaf-progress/README.md

 All data is stored in the `data/` directory:

 - `config.json`: Project list and settings
-- `metrics.db`: SQLite database with historical metrics
+- `metrics.json`: Time-series metrics data (simple JSON)
+- `extraction.log`: Logs from the extraction script
 - `projects/`: Git clones of Overleaf projects

 This directory is mounted as a volume in Docker to persist data across container restarts.